By Penketh Group Insights Team

 5th June 2021

-According to research recently released by the Office of National Statistics, 50% of UK employees will be working remotely by 2020.
+According to research released by the Office of National Statistics pre-pandemic, 50% of UK employees would be working remotely by 2020.
 The same study also revealed that nearly all (90%) of workers in the UK would like to work remotely at least part-time.